runtipi/runtipi-appstore/apps/flowise/metadata/description.md

 ---

 ### Agents & Assistants
-Create autonomous agent that can uses tools to execute different tasks
+Create an autonomous agent that can use tools to execute different tasks
 - Custom Tools
 - OpenAI Assistant
 - Function Agent